Phillips 66 (NYSE:PSX) Posts Quarterly Earnings Results, Beats Estimates By $0.33 EPS

-Phillips 66 (NYSE:PSX – Get Free Report) issued its quarterly earnings data on Wednesday.
-The oil and gas company reported $3.87 EPS for the quarter, topping analysts’ consensus estimates of $3.54 by $0.33, Briefing.com reports.
+Phillips 66 (NYSE:PSX – Get Free Report) released its earnings results on Wednesday.
+The oil and gas company reported $3.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.54 by $0.33, Briefing.com reports.
 Phillips 66 had a net margin of 6.81% and a return on equity of 25.66%.
-The firm had revenue of $35.74 billion for the quarter, compared to analyst estimates of $32.13 billion.
-During the same quarter in the previous year, the business posted $6.77 EPS.
+The firm had revenue of $35.74 billion during the quarter, compared to analyst estimates of $32.13 billion.
+During the same period last year, the business earned $6.77 earnings per share.

 Phillips 66 Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, September 1st.
-Shareholders of record on Friday, August 18th will be issued a dividend of $1.05 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 1st.
+Stockholders of record on Friday, August 18th will be given a dividend of $1.05 per share.
+This represents a $4.20 dividend on an annualized basis and a dividend yield of 3.80%.
 The ex-dividend date of this dividend is Thursday, August 17th.
-This represents a $4.20 annualized dividend and a yield of 3.80%.
 Phillips 66’s payout ratio is 18.22%.

 Phillips 66 Company Profile